Doctrine of lapse: Doctrine of lapse before Dalhousie

 Dalhousie vigorously applied the lapse doctrine for annexing Indian princely states, but the policy was not solely his invention.

-The princely state of Kittur, ruled by Queen Chennamma, was taken over by the East India Company in 1824, when after the death of her husband and son she adopted a new son and attempted to make him heir to the throne, which the British refused to accept.
+The princely state of Kittur, ruled by Kittur Chennamma (the queen at the time), was taken over by the East India Company in 1824, when after the death of her husband and son she adopted a new son and attempted to make him heir to the throne, which the British refused to accept.
 This development has similarities with the later 'doctrine of lapse', which the Court of Directors of the East India Company articulated early in 1834.
-As per this policy, the Company annexed Mandvi in 1839, Kolaba, Jalaun in 1840 and Surat in 1842.
+As per this policy, the Company annexed Mandvi in 1839, Colaba and Jalaun in 1840, and Surat in 1842.

 The impact of the doctrine of lapse

 The doctrine of lapse was widely considered illegitimate by many Indians.
-By 1848, the British had immense power in India, since they were the de facto direct rulers of territories such as the Madras, Bombay, and Bengal Presidencies, Assam, Mysore, and the Punjab, as well as the indirect rulers of princely states of Rajasthan, Sind, Patiala, the Carnatic, and many others.
+By 1848, the British had immense power in India, since they were the de facto direct rulers of territories such as the Madras, Bombay, and Bengal Presidencies, Assam, Mysore, and the Punjab, as well as the indirect rulers of princely states of Rajputana, Sindh, Patiala, the Carnatic, and many others.

 Most of the rulers of the remaining states which had not yet been annexed by the British were in a weak position against their mighty forces.
 Not willing to spend huge amounts of money and soldiers, the Indian rulers had little option but to give in to this policy.
 This caused increased resentment against the British Empire in India, and was one of the causes of the Uprising of 1857.

 Princely states annexed under the doctrine

 In independent India

-After the Partition of India and the departure of the British in August 1947, British India became India and Pakistan, and within a year almost all of the rulers of the princely states had been persuaded to sign an instrument of accession to join one or the other.
-Under the terms of these accessions, the two governments continued to recognize the status of the princely rulers, who at first continued to rule; but later they each sought to integrate the states fully into themselves.
-The rulers were granted monetary compensation in the form of privy purses, which were annual payments in support of the grantees, their families, and their households.

-In 1964, Maharaja Rajendra Prakash of Sirmur, the last recognized former ruler of Sirmur State, died without either leaving male issue or adopting an heir before his death, although his senior widow subsequently adopted her daughter's son as the successor to the family headship.
+In late 1964, Maharaja Rajendra Prakash of Sirmur, the last recognized former ruler of Sirmur State, died without either leaving male issue or adopting an heir before his death, although his senior widow subsequently adopted her daughter's son as the successor to the family headship.
 The Indian government, however, decided that in consequence of the ruler's death, the constitutional status of the family had lapsed.
-The doctrine of lapse was likewise invoked the following year when the last recognized ruler of Akalkot State died in similar circumstances.
+The doctrine of lapse was likewise invoked the following year when the last recognized ruler of Akkalkot State died in similar circumstances.